 - 4 medium carrots, peeled and shredded

-- 1/2 large red onion, sliced thinly and cut into 1 inch pieces
+- 1/2 large red onion, sliced thinly and cut into 1-inch pieces

-Whisk the mustard, vinegar, salt, pepper and celery seed together in a large bowl.
+Whisk the mustard, vinegar, salt, pepper, and celery seed together in a large bowl.
 Add the shredded cabbage, carrots and onions.
 Toss together until the cabbage mixture is coated.
 Refrigerate for at least 1 hour before serving, so the flavors have time to marry.
-Personally, I think this is best if you can let it sit over night and really let the flavors come together.
+Personally, I think this is best if you can let it sit overnight and really let the flavors come together.

 At first, it may seem like you don’t have enough dressing but be sure to stir the whole mix together for a few minutes.
 You may be surprised at how little dressing you really need for this.
 Also, taste test it as you go – you may find you want to add a bit more Dijon as the flavors develop.

-Some other additions that I’ve added, due to what I’ve had on hand, that work beautifully in this: thinly sliced baby bok choy, sliced scallions and/or napa cabbage.
+Some other additions that I’ve added, due to what I’ve had on hand, that works beautifully in this: thinly sliced baby bok choy, sliced scallions and/or napa cabbage.
 Don’t be afraid to play with your food.

-Bye bye mayonnaise!
+Bye, bye mayonnaise!